NXT TakeOver: Toronto (2016)

-The 2016 NXT TakeOver: Toronto was the 12th NXT TakeOver and inaugural TakeOver: Toronto professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on November 19, 2016, at the Air Canada Centre in Toronto, Ontario, Canada as part of that year's Survivor Series weekend.
-It was the second NXT TakeOver held outside of the United States, after TakeOver: London in December 2015.
+The 2016 NXT TakeOver: Toronto was a professional wrestling livestreaming event produced by the American company WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 12th NXT TakeOver event and the inaugural TakeOver: Toronto.
+It took place on Saturday, November 19, 2016, at the Air Canada Centre in Toronto, Ontario, Canada and aired exclusively on the WWE Network.
+It was held as part of that year's Survivor Series weekend, and was the second TakeOver held outside of the United States, after TakeOver: London in December 2015.

 Five matches were contested at the event.
 In the main event, Samoa Joe defeated Shinsuke Nakamura to win the NXT Championship and became the first man to hold the title twice.
 It was also Mickie James's return to WWE for one night only in NXT.

 Production

 Background

-The event was held at the Air Canada Centre in Toronto, Ontario, Canada.
+The 12th NXT TakeOver event was held at the Air Canada Centre in Toronto, Ontario, Canada.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Announced on September 2, 2016, TakeOver: Toronto was scheduled as the 12th NXT TakeOver event and took place on November 19, 2016, as a support show for that year's Survivor Series pay-per-view.
-It was held at the Air Canada Centre and was named after the venue's city of Toronto, Ontario, Canada.
-It was in turn the second NXT TakeOver held outside of the United States, after TakeOver: London in 2015.
-Tickets went on sale on September 23 through Ticketmaster.
+TakeOver was a series of professional wrestling events that began in May 2014, as the American promotion WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on September 2, 2016, TakeOver: Toronto was scheduled as the 12th TakeOver event and took place on Saturday, November 19, 2016, as a support show for that year's Survivor Series for the main roster.
+It was held at the Air Canada Centre, the same venue as Survivor Series, and was named after the venue's city of Toronto, Ontario, Canada.
+It was in turn the second TakeOver held outside of the United States, after TakeOver: London in December 2015.
+Tickets went on sale on September 23, 2016, through Ticketmaster.